 Equity Incentive Compensation.
 We generally grant stock options to our employees, including our named executive officers, in connection with their initial employment with us.
 We also have historically granted stock options on an annual basis as part of annual performance reviews of our employees.
-During 2015, the Company granted restricted stock units to certain employees and executives.
-The restricted stock units vest 50% after two years of continuous service from the date of grant, and the remaining 50% vest after four years of continuous service from the date of grant.
+From time to time, we have also granted and may continue to grant restricted stock unit awards to our employees, including our named executive officers, in connection with their initial employment with us or as part of annual performance reviews.